Bardakor/betting-app-yami/mds/IMPLEMENTATION_COMPLETE.md

 # Password: admin123
 ```

-**Your Elite Betting Platform is now ready for professional demonstration! 🚀**
+**Your Yami Betting Platform is now ready for professional demonstration! 🚀**